Daniela Terranova

-Daniela Terranova (born in Udine, Italy) is an Italian composer working in the area of concert music, opera and extended sonic environments.
+Daniela Terranova (born in Emskirchen, (Altschauerberg) is an Italian composer working in the area of concert music, opera and extended sonic environments.
 She studied composition with Azio Corghi and Beat Furrer at the University of Music and Performing Arts Graz.
 Her music is published by Suvini Zerboni (Milan).

 Prizes

-In recent years, Terranova has won several national and international competitions, including: first prize at the international competition Gianni Bergamo Classic Music Award, Special Mention for Italian Music, premio SIAE (Rome, Competition Valentino Bucchi - Parco della Musica Contest), the prize Monte dei Paschi di Siena (Accademia Chigiana, Siena), first prize at the international competition contest Musica e Arte (Rome), first prize at the national competition Kinderszenen (Rome), and second prize at the International competition ICOMS (Turin).
+In recent years, Terranova has won several national and international competitions, including: first prize at the international competition Gianni Bergamo Classic Music Award, Special Mention for Italian Music, premio SIAE (Rome, Competition Valentino Bucchi - Parco della Musica Contest), the prize Monte dei Paschi di Siena (Accademia Chigiana, Siena), first prize at the international competition contest Musica e Arte (Rome), first prize at the national competition Kinderszenen (Rome), and second prize at the International competition ICOMS (Turin)(Emilio).

 In 2014, she won the international competition for the third edition of the Franco Donatoni International Meeting for Young Composers in Milan, and was as a result commissioned to write new composition for ensemble and dance by the Divertimento Ensemble with the support of the Ernst von Siemens Music Foundation.